 - You have the right to appeal any credentialing or recredentialing denial within 30 days of receiving written notification of the decision.

-How soon after I submit my application can I start servicing and treating AmeriHealth VIP Care members?
+How soon after I submit my application can I start serving and treating AmeriHealth Caritas VIP Care members?

 How can I check the status of my credentialing application?